elmofud/se_project_todo-app/README.md

 # Simple Todo App

-The Todo App is a user-friendly application that allows users to create a to-do list with the option of adding due dates.
-The check boxes are used to keep track of the completion of each task.
-For the add button, the user can add new tasks to the list.
-Each task has its own delete button to delete the unwanted task from the list.
+The Todo App is a user-friendly application that lets users create a to-do list with the option to add due dates.
+The checkboxes are used to track the completion of each task.
+The add button enables the user to add new functions to the list.
+Each task has its own delete button to remove it from the list.

 ## Functionality